The Children Couldn’t Believe They’d Been Invited

 Abraham was named MWOA Coordinator for Ecuador in early 2026

-Karol and Abraham have kept coming back — to that community and others like it
+Karol and Abraham keep going back — to that community and others like it.

 The work is slow.
 The work is faithful.
 The work has not ended.

 The children couldn’t believe they’d been invited.
-But the invitation is the work.
-In pastoral ministry in communities like this one, the invitation IS the ministry.
-The fact that anyone showed up to ask.
-The fact that anyone returned.
+In communities like this one, the invitation is the ministry — the fact that someone showed up to ask, and came back.